emikes919/eddymikes_blog/_posts/2022-11-28-a-lunatics-guide-to-productivity.md

 <p class="sub-section">⚡ Getting up super early</p>

-Getting up early has two main benefits for me: 1) it maximizes distraction-free peak mental hours, and 2) it minimizes “time slippage”.
+Getting up early has two main benefits for me:

+1. it maximizes distraction-free peak mental hours, and
+2. it minimizes “time slippage”.

 My peak mental hours are between waking up and lunch time, and everything after that is a steady decline.
 The world comes online around 8-9am, and distractions start to roll in.
 Waking up earlier shifts more of my peak mental time into the distraction-free zone.
 The productivity benefits are self-evident.

 It wasn’t until I started regularly waking up early that I realized **time slippage is EVERYWHERE**.
-I define time slippage as the difference in time required to do something if it’s done early versus later in the morning.
+I define time slippage as the difference in time required to do something if it’s done at different times of day.

 Here are just a few annoying examples of things that take longer if done later in the morning with some conservative time loss estimates: